nrfconnect/Asset-Tracker-Template/docs/common/getting_started.md

 west update
 ```

-The template repository is now cloned into the `asset-tracker-template` folder, the west modules are downloaded, and we are ready to build the project.
+The template repository is now cloned into the `asset-tracker-template` folder, the west modules are downloaded, and you are ready to build the project.

 ## Building and running

-Complete the following steps for building and running:
+Complete the following steps for building and running using command line:

 1. Navigate to the application folder: